selketjah/selketjah.github.io/_posts/2018-01-25-getting-started-with-fable.md

 dotnet fable npm-start
 ```

-There is some great documentation on the website with some explanation about the commands, how and when to execute them, which you can find [here](http://fable.io/docs/)
+There is some great documentation on the website with some explanation about the commands, how and when to execute them, which you can find [here](http://fable.io/docs/).

 There is just one problem: I haven't been paying a lot of attention to the whole front-end scene these last few years and things have really changed.
-I just didn't understand what was going on behind the scenes...
+I just didn't understand what was going on behind the scene...
-So when I tried to move away from the default layout that the template offers, I ran into a few problems and I didn't even know how to start fixing things that weren't working like they were suppose to.
-So, that is why I decided to get [Fable-Elmish with react](https://fable-elmish.github.io/react/) up and running without using the templates that are available.
+So when I tried to move away from the default layout that the template offers, I ran into a few problems and I didn't even know how to start fixing things.
+So, that is why I decided to get [Fable-Elmish with react](https://fable-elmish.github.io/react/) up and running without using the template that is available.

 <!--more-->